 All angles considered, IBKR stands out from its peers as an always-innovative, extremely price-competitive, rock-solid, one-stop-shop broker, ticking every box and offering the best combination of financial instruments, tools, and solutions for the whole investment journey.
 For novices, the learning curve can present a slow beginning.
 IBKR recently launched Global Trader, a great option for beginners.

-DEGIRO, nevertheless, is a large and good discount broker if you are not interested in much more than execution or are looking for commission-free ETF trading.
+DEGIRO, nevertheless, is a large and good discount broker if you are not interested in much more than execution or are looking for low-cost trading as a European citizen.